Grassroots (album)

-Grassroots is the second album by 311, released on July 12, 1994.
+Grassroots is the second studio album by American rock band 311, released on July 12, 1994, through Capricorn Records.
 The album was intentionally recorded to have a "muddy" tone, and was recorded in a small house in Van Nuys where all of the band members lived together.
 This album also contains the track "Applied Science", which is a staple in 311's live show and has included a full-band drum solo since 2000.
 P-Nut records with a five-string Warwick bass for the first time here as well.
-The album was certified Gold in 1999 by the RIAA, having sold over 500,000 copies.
+The album was certified gold in 1999 by the RIAA, having sold over 500,000 copies.
+With their second album, 311 started recording with Eddy Offord, but parted ways very early in the process.
+Funds for the album were cut off, but the band persevered by doing it themselves.
+311 finished recording the album in their band house, leading to the unique sound of this record.

-A special vinyl edition of the record was pressed for Black Friday in 2011 at United Record Pressing in Nashville, TN.
+A special vinyl edition of the record was pressed for Black Friday in 2011 at United Record Pressing in Nashville, Tennessee.